brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

     auto $serializer$ = $make-serializer$();
     c.to_meta_representation($serializer$);

-    auto $deserializer$ = $make-deserializer$($serializer$);
+    auto $deserializer$ = $make-deserializer-from$($serializer$);
     return C::from_meta_representation($deserializer$);
 }();
 ```
 :::

 The actual types of the (de)serializer objects are implementation-defined, the only thing that matters is that they conform to the interface above.
+Note that, as a sanity check, the implementation could do a _second_ serialization round after the round-trip, do ensure that both the original and new values produce the same serialization.

 We will also have to adjust `std::meta::reflect_value()` to also do this normalization.
 Which means: